 Our boarding program is open to all SAIS Secondary Students from Grades 6 to 12.
-Boarding is mandatory for all SAIS students whose parents are not residing in Singapore.
+Boarding is mandatory for all SAIS students in our PCS program whose parents are not residing in Singapore.
 For SAIS students in the mainstream whose parents are not residing in Singapore, it is strongly recommended.

 2. Why does my child need to move into the boarding house?

 Stamford Boarding Program is run by SAIS staff and under the school’s direct supervision.
 We believe that your child will experience a more enriched academic life being part of our boarding program.
 Being in a boarding house will allow your child to develop resilience and independent living skills that are essential as they prepare for higher education.
 Being part of our boarding program also gives them access to a robust social and emotional support system provided by the school community.

 3. What makes your boarding program different from other boarding facilities available?
 Who will take care of my children at the boarding house?

 Residential and boarding staff are members of our SAIS school community.
 They are specially appointed to work closely with school faculty and counselling staff to provide your child with a high level of care.

 S$200 one time non-refundable application fee, S$500 yearly non-refundable registration fee and $3000 refundable deposit